This article will give you the information and context necessary for doing the initial set up of your Ads Data Hub account.

 roles/bigquery.dataEditor) access within your Google Cloud project.
 This can be done at either the project or dataset level; just make sure that Ads Data Hub has access to the datasets that you want it to write to.

 You’ll need to add the service account credentials via the Identity and Access Management (IAM) page.
-You can find service account credentials in the Account settings tab of the Account Settings menu in your Ads Data Hub Account.
+You can find service account credentials under Settings > "Details" > "Service account" in your Ads Data Hub account.

 Provision user access